giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 ## Explain validation logic

-In this example we have chosen go-lang to create the admission controller just because is the Kubernetes de facto language, but you could use whatever language you prefer and it should work the same.
+In this example, we have chosen go-lang to create the admission controller just because is the Kubernetes de facto language, but you could use whatever language you prefer and it should work the same.

-Let's start creating a HTTP server with the certs mounted from the secret.
-The server will listen the path `validate` as we defined in the webhook.
+Let's start creating an HTTP server with the certs mounted from the secret.
+The server will listen to the path `validate` as we defined in the webhook.

-__Note:__ The code examples has been striped them out to make easier the understanding.
+__Note:__ The code examples have been stripped them out to make easier the understanding.
 For further look browse the [repository](github.com/gianstwarm/grumpy).

 ```go